Skip to main content

 Project Summary

 Clear Seas conducted an analysis of the lifecycle greenhouse gas (GHG) emissions associated with different alternative marine fuels and researched the barriers preventing their adoption.
-The highlights from this research are summarized in articles and presentations to support policy makers and industry as they are heading towards the goal of reducing 50% of GHG emissions from marine shipping by 2050, as compared to 2008 levels, and achieve net-zero GHG emissions.
+The highlights from this research are summarized in articles and presentations to support policy makers and industry as they are heading towards achieving net-zero GHG emissions by 2050.
 The resources that result from this research initiative also provide a valuable introduction to anyone interested in learning more about the challenges associated with decarbonizing marine shipping.

 Project Benefits